11 Tips for NYC Kindergarten Applications

 - How should they describe the visit to their child?

 - What types of activities will children be doing during the kindergarten interview?

 Ellen Birnbaum, Director of Early Childhood Programs at the 92nd Street Y answers these questions and more.

 If you are applying for financial aid, do so when you apply.
 Schools need to know how much financial aid funding to allocate to families.
 Not sure if you qualify?
 Speak to a Parents League advisor about the process.
 Look to websites for helpful guides and tips.

 10. Consider early notification if you have siblings or legacies.

 If your child is a sibling or legacy at a school, let the school know if you wish to be included in its optional early notification for legacies program.
 If your child is accepted, you are then obliged to attend that school and withdraw your applications at all other schools.

 11. Mark your calendar for notification and reply dates.

 Find out when schools will notify you about acceptances and when you'll need to reply to them.

-Getting your child into the right kindergarten IS a big deal.
+Getting your child into the right kindergarten is a big deal.
 By planning ahead and not waiting until the last minute you will certainly feel more confident and in control of this process.
-If you are still confused or need help, contact us at the Parents League so we can support you with this important step in your child’s educational journey.
+If you are still confused or need help, contact us to set up your appointment with an experienced Parents League school advisor so we can support you with this important step in your child’s educational journey.